 Drop by and learn all the ways that you can make the planet a healthier place and become a more active steward of the plants that support life on earth.

 Alexandria is celebrating Earth Day on Saturday May 2, 2020 from 10 a.m.-2 p.m.
 There will be Earth Day exhibitors with topics like educational displays, plants and games.
 There will also be youth art and fashion, tent talks and even a bike rodeo.

 Arlington and Montgomery County Events

-While many of the bigger cities will host community events on Earth Day this year, many community organizers treat the entire month as an opportunity to celebrate the planet by giving back.
+While many of the the D.C.
+Metro area neighborhoods are celebrating Earth Day on the 22nd, others are treating the entire season of spring as an opportunity to celebrate the planet by giving back.

 Meanwhile in Maryland, Montgomery County celebrates Earth Day with volunteer activities hosted by parks, nonprofit and community groups, businesses, schools, and clubs every day of the month.
 You can sign up for a neighborhood cleanup project or create your own environmental initiative to tackle in your community.
-Highlights from the month include the Potomac Watershed Cleanup’s 30th anniversary on April 14, the Anacostia Watershed Earth Day Cleanup on April 21, and the Earth Day Festival at the Brookside Gardens on April 22.
+There are storybook science times for children to learn about the environment, animal encounters and trail walks perfect for families.

 –This article was updated by Kate Oczypok in March 2020.